-The hospital revenue cycle management has been thrown into new challenges because of increased patient loads, a decrease in profitable service lines, as well as strains on revenue cycle and clinical staff.
-While the focus now is immediate, here are three ways to plan for the future by considering outsourcing medical coding and billing to avoid an even more serious financial impact from the COVID-19 pandemic.
+The hospital revenue cycle has been thrown into new challenges because of increased patient loads, a decrease in profitable service lines, as well as strains on revenue cycle and clinical staff.
+While the focus now is immediate, here are three ways to plan for the future by considering outsourcing medical coding and medical billing to avoid an even more serious financial impact from the COVID-19 pandemic.

 On March 18, CMS announced a delay on all elective surgeries as well as non-essential medical, surgical, and dental procedures during the COVID-19 outbreak .
 This was in part to encourage patients to stay at home but also to preserve personal protective equipment and free up the healthcare workforce.

 For hospitals, this is no small shift.
 Elective surgeries alone, for example, are a major source of revenue.
 They can bring in $700 more per admission than ED services, meaning hospitals are now left with unprecedented revenue challenges .

-The American Hospital Association has stepped in and requested an additional $25K per bed in the most heavily impacted areas, but in the meantime, hospitals will need to make smart decisions around the use of existing resources.
+The American Hospital Association has stepped in and requested an additional $25,000 per bed in the most heavily impacted areas, but in the meantime, hospitals will need to make smart decisions around the use of existing resources .
 For many, this will mean considering outsourcing options as critical staff are reallocated to areas of more immediate need.

-Billing and coding in the wake of COVID-19 has gotten more complex.
-Here are some of the highlights as reported by Becker’s Hospital Review.
+Medical billing and medical coding in the wake of COVID-19 has gotten more complex.
+Here are some of the highlights as reported by Becker’s Hospital Review .